networknt/json-schema-validator/README.md

 );

 SchemaValidatorsConfig config = new SchemaValidatorsConfig();
-// By default JSON Path is used for reporting the instance path and evaluation path config.setPathType(PathType.JSON_POINTER);
+// By default JSON Path is used for reporting the instance location and evaluation path config.setPathType(PathType.JSON_POINTER);
 // By default the JDK regular expression implementation which is not ECMA 262 compliant is used
 // Note that setting this to true requires including the optional joni dependency